alexsaves/answersmodule/Readme.md

     <div role="youtube" data="ubGpDoyJvmI"></div>

 It will notice this and return `true`.
 I'll talk more about this further down.

-## Modules

-The modules themselves are defined using the standard AMD definition:

-    define(modulename, dependencies, factory);

-So one of our examples, let's look at `foreseecxreplay`:

-    /**
-     * Module for handling foresee cxreplay
-     */
-    define("foreseecxreplay", ["foreseetrigger"], function (ForeSeeTrigger) {

-        console.log("running foresee cxreplay yah", AnswersML, ForeSeeTrigger);

-    });

-It's pretty each to see what's going on here.
-The module `foreseecxreplay` depends on `foreseetrigger`.
-The module loader will resolve these dependencies before calling the factory.

 ## Parallel AMD Demo